Apricot Bliss Balls

 Apricot Bliss Balls are the perfect 10-minute treat.
 They are naturally sweet, delicious, and a great snack, breakfast, or dessert!
-You don't even have to turn on your oven to make them!
-If you're needing a quick and healthy snack that you can just grab and go, this is it!
-Use up your apricots in a new and delicious way.
+You don’t even have to turn on your oven to make them!
+If you need a quick and healthy snack that you can just grab and go, this is it!

 I’m all about these apricot energy balls.
 They’re perfectly sweetened with an excellent chew – and the kids actually like them as well!
 What more could you want out of a simple and easy snack?

-Be sure to check out my Keto Protein Balls and Peanut Butter Bliss Balls for other great snack recipes.
+Be sure to check out my Keto Protein Balls and Peanut Butter Bliss Balls for other great healthy recipes.

 Ingredients

-Dried apricots - These are great to have around the house as a quick snack.
-Just make sure to find dried apricots that don't have sugar added.
+- Dried apricots – These are great to have around the house as a quick snack because they are packed with fiber and natural sweetness.
+Just make sure to find dried apricots that don’t have sugar added.

-Hemp hearts or oats - Use whatever you'd like.
+- Hemp hearts or oats – Use whatever you’d like.
 I like the texture of hemp hearts as it tends to give a chewier texture with lower carbs.
+Almond flour will also work.

-Step One: Add all the ingredients into the food processor and pulse until mixed well.
+Step One: Add all the ingredients into the food processor and blend until mixed well.
 It will be sticky at this point.
-That's good!
+That’s good!

 Step Three: Serve and enjoy!